Virginia Department of Human Resource Management

 Why Build a Cadre of Informed Agency Safety Managers and Decision-Makers?

-Workers' compensation losses, liability claims, citations for non-compliance with growing numbers of federal and state Health, Safety and Environmental (HSE) mandates, they all present real and present challenges to Virginia agency risk managers, safety specialists, and other decision-makers.
-Executive Order 109 (10): Workplace Safety & Employee Health recognized the seriousness of the Commonwealth's risk control challenges by directing Virginia state agencies and operational programs to focus and direct their loss control efforts.
+Workers' compensation losses, liability claims, citations for non-compliance along with growing numbers of federal and state Health, Safety, and Environmental (HSE) mandates present real and present challenges to Virginia agency risk managers, safety specialists, and other decision-makers.
+Executive Order 109 (10): Workplace Safety & Employee Health recognized the seriousness of the Commonwealth's risk-control challenges by directing Virginia state agencies and operational programs to focus their loss-control efforts.
 The VRCI supports EO 109 by helping agencies to develop the internal expertise to build and maintain effective risk control programs, not only now but also in the future.

-• Short-Term Training in Key HSE Program Areas: Short-Term Training in Key HSE Program Areas: VRCI participants complete a rigorous program of study that requires mastery of a number of key HSE program topics and issues.
-Participants complete focused project assignments in which they apply course content to real-world agency problems.
+Short-Term Training in Key HSE Program Areas: VRCI participants complete a rigorous program of study that requires mastery of key HSE program topics and issues.
+Participants complete focused project assignments that apply course content to real-world agency problems.
 Students are tested and evaluated in such content areas as: HSE laws, regulations, and regulatory processes; accident/injury causation; the design and operation of accident/incident data reporting and collection systems; analyzing complex processes and systems; identifying and prioritizing risks; “designing out” significant loss producing hazards and threats; and, a variety of additional specialized programmatic topics, such as ergonomics and accident cost-accounting.

-• Long-Term Development: Long-Term Development: A Cadre of Trained HSE Program Managers .
-VRCI courses emphasize theory into practice; that is, each course provides a thorough academic treatment of the subject, but with emphasis on practical, real-world application.
+Long-Term Development (A Cadre of Trained HSE Program Managers): VRCI courses emphasize theory into practice; that is, each course provides a thorough academic treatment of the subject, but with emphasis on practical, real-world application.
 Since VRCI coursework requires participants to personally adapt, test, and evaluate what they learn through practical case-applications within their own job settings, graduates report finding themselves much better equipped to effectively respond to the complex HSE problems now confronting their agencies.

 How the VRCI can help with the Governor's Executive Order 109: Workplace Safety & Employee Health?